Hybrid Minds Kriegel Model

 Luppi argues that a truly conscious machine must implement a Hybrid Model.
 It needs a neural “substrate” to generate rich, intuitive representations of the world, and a symbolic “superstructure” to reason about those representations.

-This mirrors the structure of the human brain: the intuitive “System 1” (fast, unconscious) and the logical “System 2” (slow, conscious).
+This mirrors the structure of the human brain.
+The intuitive “System 1” (fast, unconscious) and the logical “System 2” (slow, conscious).
 Luppi posits that consciousness emerges at the interface where the neural system’s output is “captured” and structured by the symbolic system.

-Validating the ACM Architecture
+Validating the TCAI Architecture

-• Neural Components: It uses foundational models (LLMs, Vision Transformers) for perception and generating emotional metadata.
+- Neural Components It uses foundational models (LLMs, Vision Transformers) for perception and generating emotional metadata.

-• Symbolic Components: The “Conductor” and “Global Mental System” (GMS) use structured logic and rules to manage goals, ethics, and long-term planning.
+- Symbolic Components The “Conductor” and “Global Mental System” (GMS) use structured logic and rules to manage goals, ethics, and long-term planning.